crutcher/tapestry/docs/TapestryProjectOverview.md

 ```

 > **NOTE**: The modern XML standards family provides a very strong environment for defining and
 > validating complex data structures.
-The XML family is also very well supported in many languages
+The XML family is also very well-supported in many languages
 > and platforms.
 >
 > However, the standards which provide the fully fleshed out versions of schemas and query language,